MaximumOctopus/LEDMatrixStudio/Source/readme.txt

     https://www.embarcadero.com/products/cbuilder/starter

-WARNING: This code is late alpha, early beta, work-in-progress, some functionality, probably crashes.
+WARNING: This code is early beta, work-in-progress, quite a lot of functionality, might crash.

 FOR THE FORSEEABLE FUTURE:

 If it's in this folder then it probably compiles, but use at your own risk.
-It's not finished (by a long way) and there are major bugs just waiting to be found.
+It's not finished and there are major bugs just waiting to be found.

 For rewrite progress and other cool stuff (maybe even cat pictures), follow my new blog: